artis3n/ansible_galaxy_collection/README.md

 **Required** Ansible Galaxy API key.

-This should be stored in a Secret on Github.
+This should be stored in a Secret on GitHub.
 See [Creating and Using Secrets Encrypted Variables](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables).

 ### galaxy_config_file